vigneswara-propelo/harness-core/README.md

    `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

 2. Install Java 8 download :
+NOTE: Brew will download and install latest version of JDK/JRE, its recommended to install JDK/JRE_1.8.0_152 to be in sync with version everyone is using in the team.

    `brew tap caskroom/versions && brew cask install java8`